-The Inventor's or Creator's share shall be paid directly to the Inventor.
+The Inventor/Creator share shall be paid directly to the Inventor or Creator.
+In any case of Technology or a work of authorship commissioned by the University (such as software written at the University's request), the Inventor/Creator share in the schedule above shall be added to the department/center share rather than paid to individuals.
 Funds designated for departments and schools are to be used primarily for funding research by the faculty.

-In exceptional circumstances with the approval of the appropriate Dean, and the Provost or the Vice Chancellor for Health Affairs, the royalty split for technology may be adjusted subject to negotiations between the University and the Inventor and Creator.
+In exceptional circumstances with the approval of the appropriate Dean and the Provost, the net income distribution for Technology may be adjusted subject to negotiations between the University and the Inventor or Creator.